davi-cruz/Security/MDC/MDC-Shield/README.md

   - During Function deployment (or manually if you used other methods) you'll need to fill in the following information:
     - **AZURE_AUTHORITY_HOST**: This is the default value for Azure AD.
 It has to be set to `login.microsoftonline.com`.
     - **AZURE_MSI_AUDIENCE**: This is where you'll specify the Main App Registration URI.
-It can be obtained from the Azure Portal or Microsoft Entra portal.
-    - **AZURE_MSI_CLIENT_ID**: This is the System or User Managed Identity Client ID.
-It can be obtained from the Azure Portal or Microsoft Entra portal.
-It has to end with `/.default` as the following example: `urn://mdc_shield_aws/.default`.
+It can be obtained from the Azure Portal or Microsoft Entra portal and has to end with `/.default` as the following example: `urn://mdc_shield_aws/.default`.

   > Note that unless explicitly specified, you'll always use the Client/Application ID for the resources.
 The Object ID is used for the Role Assignment.

 - Azure AD Role Provisioning

-  - **Production**: Now you'll need to grant the System/User-assigned Managed Identity the previously created Application Role to the Main application.
+  - **Production**: Now you'll need to grant the Managed Identity the previously created Application Role to the Main application.
 To make it easier I shared below a powershell snippet which grants the identities the necessary roles:

     ```powershell
     Connect-AzureAD